-Strong growth in the third month of the year shows that consumption, pushed by the tightening labour market, continues to be a major driver of economic growth at the start of the year.
+The result shows that consumption, pushed by the tightening labour market, continues to be a major driver of economic growth.